1 Hr., 12 Mins.

 al Lewton (1904-1951) had only worked in the entertainment industry for about a decade when he was named the head of RKO Pictures’ horror unit in 1942.
 Upon his appointment, Lewton, who had previously acted as a novelist, then an assistant and publicist to the brawny producer David O. Selznick, was given relative creative freedom, so long as he abided by three rules: Every film produced by the unit had to be made for $150,000 or less; clock at less than 80 minutes; and be titled by highers-up, who

 sle of the Dead's follow-up, and the last film Lewton produced as the head of RKO’s horror unit, was 1946's Bedlam.
-And it an exquisite denouement to an exalted run — somehow even more aerodynamic than the majority of the Lewton-backed efforts.
-Rather than make the most of murky visuals and faint-to-potent interruptions by the supernormal, it is reliant on an unambiguous storyline as the foundation for all its thrills.
+It's an exquisite denouement to an exalted run — somehow even more aerodynamic than the majority of the Lewton-backed efforts.
+Rather than make the most of murky visuals and faint-to-potent interruptions by the supernormal, it's reliant on an unambiguous storyline as the foundation for all its thrills.
 Surprisingly, considering how well Lewton and his collaborators worked with the implied,